MicrosoftLearning/mslearn-ai-vision/Instructions/Labs/02-ocr.md

     ![An image with the text highlighted.](../media/text.jpg)

-1. Run the program again, and this time select option **2** (*Business-card.jpg*) to extract text from the following image:
+1. Run the program again, this time specifying the parameter *images/Business-card.jpg* to extract text from the following image:

     ![Image of a scanned buisness card.](../media/Business-card.jpg)

     **Python**

     ```
-   python read-text.py
+   python read-text.py images/Business-card.jpg
     ```

     **C#**

     ```
-   dotnet run
+   dotnet run images/Business-card.jpg
     ```

 1. Download and view the resulting **text.jpg** file: